CanarysAutomations/automate-repo-permissions/README.md

 Using this tool, users can provide GitHub Teams access to repositories with varying access levels .
 The tool with the help of few inputs will

-- Giving teams bulk access to the mapped repositories in the excel file
+- Give teams bulk access to the mapped repositories in the excel file

 With each release, the updated exe file will be available